nbro/andz/tests/README.md

 ## TODO

-- TST

-## To refactor

-- All tests for the data structures except for Queue.
+- Refactor all tests for the data structures except for Queue, DSForests, TST (which, as all others, may nonetheless need to be improved)

-- forward Euler method
+- Improve the tests for the forward Euler method